-Ministry of Tourism plans to resume tourism activities following the health and safety protocol.
-All the tourism service providers will be following the operational guideline with health protocol for the tourism sector given by the Nepal Tourism Board (NTB) and Ministry of Culture, Tourism, and Civil Aviation (MOCTCA).
-Tribhuvan International Airport and Civil Aviation Association of Nepal has prepared standard operating procedures to resume all the domestic and international flights.
+The tourism service providers will be following the operational guideline with health protocol for the tourism sector given by the Nepal Tourism Board (NTB) and Ministry of Culture, Tourism, and Civil Aviation (MOCTCA).
+Tribhuvan International Airport and Civil Aviation Association of Nepal has prepared standard operating procedures to resume all domestic and international flights.
 However, all the travelers will have to bring their PCR report to enter the country.

-We are all set to operate this autumn.
 The safety and security of our clients are always our first priority especially during the time of the pandemic.
 Also from our side, we are willing to follow all the safety guidelines to eliminate the risk of getting our clients and staff affected.
 We would make sure the guides accompanying our guests have a negative PCR report before starting the trip.

 Safety protocols for trekking and climbing after COVID -19